-This inventive animation has quickly become one of the most popular kinetic typography videos on Vimeo.
+This inventive animation quickly became one of the most popular kinetic typography videos on Vimeo when it was released.
 It was created by freelance editor and animator Evan Seitz, who has worked on commercials for Coca-Cola and the American Cancer Society – one of which went on to win a Telly Award at the 32nd Annual Convention.

 This adorable kinetic typography animation was made by Spanish graphic and motion designer Daniel Moreno Cordero.
 Daniel created his animation using After Effects, Illustrator and some Photoshop, alongside a typeface entitled Granaina Limpia.

-The producer and host of This American Life, Ira Glass, discusses what makes up the building blocks of a great story in this animation, made over three days by David Shiyang Lu using Illustrator and After Effects.
-You can catch the whole Ira Glass talk over on YouTube.
+The producer and host of This American Life, Ira Glass, discusses what makes up the building blocks of a great story in this animation, made over three days by David Shiyang Liu using Illustrator and After Effects.

-Motion design craftsman Joe Dunlap created this insightful promo for furniture giant Habitat.
+Motion design craftsman Joe Dunlap created this insightful promo for the NGO Habitat for Humanity.
 Through creative, kinetic typography and slick, dynamic animations, this short public service announcement for Habitat for Humanity explains that it's easy for anyone to achieve something big.
-It has attracted a lot of love on Vimeo!
+It has attracted a lot of love on Vimeo.

-Created by Siddharth Raj, this kinetic typography animation takes a speech from British action thriller RocknRolla and brings it to life.
+Created by Siddharth Raj, this kinetic typography animation takes a speech from Guy Ritchie's British action thriller movie RocknRolla and brings it to life.
 We love how Raj has incorporated various font shapes and sizes to fit perfectly between each other.

 This animation combines motion graphics with kinetic typography to a faultless execution.
 There's not much information on this one by Dusan Tatalovic but we love the way he has managed to almost personify the typography throughout the musical accompaniment.

-Created by Japanese motion graphic design studio TO-FU the video is by far one of the most popular kinetic typography animations out there.
+Created by Japanese motion graphic design studio TO-FU, this video is by far one of the most popular kinetic typography animations out there.
 It's easy to see why with its inventive graphics and helpful content.

-Motion designer Taylor English is the artist behind this fun, animated typography project, who created it for her time-based typography class while studying at the Savannah College of Art and Design.
-The 90-second video is a visual representation of one of 9-year-old Robby Novak aka Kid President's motivational speeches.
+Motion designer Taylor English is the artist behind this fun, animated typography project, which she created for her time-based typography class while studying at the Savannah College of Art and Design.
+The video is a visual representation of one of nine-year-old Robby Novak (aka Kid President)'s motivational speeches.